eslint/eslint/docs/src/rules/no-restricted-imports.md

 This rule has both string and object options to specify the imported modules to restrict.

-Simplest way to specify a module that you want to restrict from being imported is to pass it's name as a string to the options:
+Using string option, you can specify  the name of a module that you want to restrict from being imported as a value in the rule options array:

 ```json
 "no-restricted-imports": ["error", "import1", "import2"]